The solution to the "Einstein-Podolsky-Rosen paradox": True randomness: ``no reality''

-I suspect that the majority of physicists agrees on this statement.
-However, there is a large group of physicists that goes beyond physics and explores on a metaphysical level whether there are still ways to avoid true randomness.
+I suspect that the majority of physicists agrees on the previous paragraph.
+However, there is a large group of physicists who go beyond physics and explore on a metaphysical level whether there are still ways to avoid true randomness as well as the absence of reality.
 This is about `interpretations' of quantum physics.
-My manuscript is \emph{not} about interpretations.
-My manuscript shows that true randomness together with suitable physical boundary conditions directly lead to the observation made in the EPR (thought) experiment.\\ [-3mm]
+My manuscript is \emph{not} about interpretations.\\ [-3mm]